top of page

 Google Maps showing directions

-The cable car runs from Sredno Vodno to the Millennium Cross.
+The cable car runs from Sredno Vodno (Middle Vodno) to the Millennium Cross.

 A return ticket for adults costs 100 denars, while a ticket for children costs 50 denars.
 Meanwhile, children up to 6 years old have the right to free transportation.
 The monthly ticket for the cable car is 1,000 denars.
-The 7-day ticket also includes a +1 ticket for the cable car and the cross lift in both directions.
+Also, the 7-day ticket offered by JSP includes a round-trip for the cable car.

 Schedule for the Cable Car / Source: zicnica.jsp.com.mk, 2023